tnebooks/12th-chemistry/content.en/docs/electro-chemistry/_index.md

 #### 9.1.3 Factors affecting electrolytic conductance

 * If the interionic attraction between the oppositely charged ions of solutes increases, the conductance will decrease.
-* Solvent of higher dielectric constant show high conductance in solution.
+* Solvents with higher dielectric constants show higher conductance in solution.
 - Conductance is inversely proportional to the Viscosity of the medium. i.e., conductivity increases with the decrease in viscosity.
 - If the temperature of the electrolytic solution increases, conductance also increases.
 Increase